icon-project/documentation/howto/how-to-ICON_Development_Network-AWS-marketplace.md

 ```

 ###### Send Transaction & Get Transaction Result
 Keystore is needed when sending a transaction or when distributing SCORE.
-Because, it is a development network, try to create it in T-bears, not the actual key file.
+Since it is a development network, try to create it in T-bears, not the actual key file.
 First, create a keystore.
 ```
 $ tbears keystore <keystorepath>